Welcome

 ABOUT ME

-When I am not planning lessons, you can find me on a trail or beside a river with my two sons; reading from the always revolving stacks of books around my house; running slowly; or working to improve my very amateur gardening and baking skills.
+When I am not planning lessons, you can find me on a trail or beside a river with my two sons; reading from the always revolving stacks of books around my house; running very slowly; or working to improve my very amateur gardening and baking skills.

 PHILOSOPHY OF EDUCATION

-An Emily Dickinson poem changed my philosophy of education.
-Truly, it changed the way that I think about life.
-I was teaching AP Literature when I stumbled upon it, and it captured-far more eloquently than I had ever been able to-something that I felt about the way many systems operate within our world.
 In the poem, she artfully writes of a scientist who splits a lark to find its song.
 At that time, I had begun to feel that was happening within our school--we were dissecting and measuring and mining best educational practices to meet standardized testing outcome goals.
-We were dissecting the bird to find its song, but we were killing the music; we were losing the life.
+We were dissecting the bird to find its song, but we were killing the bird in the process.

 Education should be life-giving through the rich feast that we lay before students and through the time that we give them to digest that feast.
 Education should be a practice that we lend our participation and effort toward, until it becomes a craft--both learning and teaching.
 I still have much to learn here, but you can be sure I will be making my best effort to learn to teach well.
 Education should foster meaningful relationships--between student and teacher; between class and subject matter; between school and life.
 These relationships and the communities where we build them should encourage us toward becoming our best selves.
+For as one of my educational heroes said,

 I also believe our culture often underestimates our young students’ capacity to learn timeless truths and appreciate goodness and beauty.
 My hope is to place before students things that are excellent and virtuous and to equip them with the tools they need to read with comprehension, write with precision, and think with discernment.
 Pursuing these things in the classroom will help us move toward accomplishing our vision as a school: